‘Must-visit’ state parks

 What to know before you go

-State park visitors pay $5 daily, and if you visit the parks frequently, you can buy a ParkPass for $50, which is good for 12 months and exempts you from the daily fee.
+State park visitors pay $5 daily.
+If you visit the parks frequently, consider a ParkPass for $50, which is good for 12 months and exempts you from the daily fee.

 For more information or to view an interactive map of state parks, visit gastateparks.org.